NItesh-kumar12/amazon-logo-demo/README.md

 # amazon-logo-demo
 this is my first repository.
 </br>
-author - my  name is Nitesh Kumar
+author - my  name is Nitesh Kumar.